FEniCS/basix/joss/paper.md

 examples given above define a degree 2 Lagrange space on a triangle; the basis functions of this space are shown in \autoref{fig:fe}.

-![The six basis functions of an order 2 Lagrange space on a triangle.
+![The six basis functions of a degree 2 Lagrange space on a triangle.
 The upper three functions arise from point evaluations at the vertices.
 The lower three arise from point evaluations at the midpoints of the edges.
 These diagrams are taken from DefElement